The nursery is located near the ocean that makes the school environment a little bit unconventional. What else is unique about this kindergarten?

 In other words, this building is not a normal nursery: it is an environment where children and adults can spend time in the fields.
 The fact that the nursery provides this kind of environment makes it feel liberated and unconventional.
 The nursery has a community lounge where town people can enter and communicate.
 Also it is open to public when any events are held here.

-While working at this project did you install the requests of the people living in the neighboring area, parents and teachers?
+While working at this kindergarten did you install the requests of the people living in the neighboring area, parents and teachers?

 The premise of the design proposal was one that invoked participation, in which the town’s people and the architect work together towards achieving a major goal.
 Anyone wanted the rebuilt nursery to be a monument for reconstruction.
 At the competition stage, I proposed a planning system which organizes all the integrant parts methodologically.